 The answer is quite simple: Americans established U.P.

 The same type of bird can be found on the Great Seal of the United States, also known as their national coat of arms.
 Eagle, in general, is commonly referred to as the king of birds and is said to represent power and courage–the reason why it appeared on the national emblems of ancient Rome, France, and the United States.

-3. The current U.P. seal was nearly discontinued.
+3. The current University of the Philippines seal was nearly discontinued.